official-stockfish/nnue-pytorch/docs/nnue.md

 ### Implementation

 For the unoptimized implementation not much changes.
-One just has to remember to change the data types to integers with desired size, scale weights on input, and divide the output from linear layers by `s_W`. `s_W` is usually chosen to be a power of two so that this operation is a simple bitwise right shift, as there are no SIMD division instructions for integers and even if there were it would be slow.
+One just has to remember to change the data types to integers with desired size, scale weights on input, and divide the output from linear layers by `s_W`. `s_W` is usually chosen to be a power of two, so that this operation is a simple bitwise right shift, as there are no SIMD division instructions for integers and even if there were it would be slow.

 ### Optimized implementation